parvez012/MyRepo/README.md

 # MyRepo

 #This is Mohd Parvez
-//Hello this is Mohd Parvez
+//Hello this is Mohd Parvez alam